Charles Mingus: Later career and death

-By the mid-1970s, Mingus was suffering from amyotrophic lateral sclerosis (ALS).
+By the mid-1970s, Mingus was feeling the effects of motor neuron disease.
 His once formidable bass technique declined until he could no longer play the instrument.
 He continued composing, however, and supervised a number of recordings before his death.
 At the time of his death, he was working with Joni Mitchell on an album eventually titled Mingus, which included lyrics added by Mitchell to his compositions, including "Goodbye Pork Pie Hat".
-The album featured the talents of Wayne Shorter, Herbie Hancock, and another influential bassist and composer, Jaco Pastorius.
+The album featured Wayne Shorter, Herbie Hancock, and bassist and composer, Jaco Pastorius.

 Mingus died on January 5, 1979, aged 56, in Cuernavaca, Mexico, where he had traveled for treatment and convalescence.
 His ashes were scattered in the Ganges River.

 Musical style

-His compositions retained the hot and soulful feel of hard bop, drawing heavily from black gospel music and blues, while sometimes containing elements of Third Stream, free jazz, and classical music.
+His compositions retained the hot and soulful feel of hard bop, drawing heavily from black gospel music and blues, while sometimes containing elements of third stream, free jazz, and classical music.
 He once cited Duke Ellington and church as his main influences.

 Mingus espoused collective improvisation, similar to the old New Orleans jazz parades, paying particular attention to how each band member interacted with the group as a whole.
 In creating his bands, he looked not only at the skills of the available musicians, but also their personalities.
 Many musicians passed through his bands and later went on to impressive careers.
 He recruited talented and sometimes little-known artists, whom he utilized to assemble unconventional instrumental configurations.
 As a performer, Mingus was a pioneer in double bass technique, widely recognized as one of the instrument's most proficient players.

-Because of his brilliant writing for midsize ensembles, and his catering to and emphasizing the strengths of the musicians in his groups, Mingus is often considered the heir of Duke Ellington, for whom he expressed great admiration and collaborated on the record Money Jungle.
+Because of his brilliant writing for midsize ensembles, and his catering to and emphasizing the strengths of the musicians in his groups, Mingus is often considered the heir of Duke Ellington, for whom he expressed great admiration and with whom he collaborated on the record Money Jungle.
 Dizzy Gillespie had once said Mingus reminded him "of a young Duke", citing their shared "organizational genius".